Shootings of Alfred and Rosemary Podgis: Fatal shootings

-During Curtis's stay, Franz had a number of heated arguments with Alfred.
+During Curtis's stay, Franz had a number of heated arguments with Alfred Podgis.
 According to later trial testimony, Alfred possessed a violent temper, which led the boys to seek protection by arming themselves with rifles from Alfred's gun collection.
 On the morning of July 5, 1982, Franz shot and killed Alfred in an upstairs bedroom.
 Moments later downstairs, Rosemary was shot dead by a rifle carried by Curtis, who maintained he had accidentally discharged the firearm while attempting to flee the house after hearing the gunshot upstairs.

 After the shootings, Franz and Curtis made a decision to conceal the homicides and flee the scene rather than notify authorities.
 They attempted to clean the house of bloodstains and loaded the Podgises' bodies into Alfred's van.
 The two youths drove interstate to Clinton County, Pennsylvania, where they disposed of the two bodies in a ravine.
 They then drove to Texas, intending to seek out one of Franz's sisters there.
 In the meantime, police had begun a search for the Podgises, Franz, and Curtis after another sister of Franz reported them missing.
 Following the discovery of the Podgises' bodies in Clinton County, Franz and Curtis were arrested on July 10 at a motel in Richardson, Texas.
 Both were charged with murder.